JosePeanilla/WineApp-Frontend/README.md

 ## How it was created

-To initialize the project, below steps were followed:
+To initialize the project, follow these steps:

 1. **Clone** the repository
     ```bash